Photo Copyright Dirty Hands Developmental Alliance

 DIR Expert Training Leader, Clinical Psychologist, and co-author of Respecting Autism, Dr. Gil Tippy, returns this week to introduce his latest project, a developmental transition service called Dirty Hands Developmental Alliance in Sonoma County, California which is appropriate developmental support for post high school.
 Dirty Hands Developmental Alliance offers an ongoing opportunity to foster developmental growth and preparation for increasing independence.
 Please enjoy the video or audio podcast.

 Dirty Hands Developmental Alliance with Dr. Gil Tippy

-Dr. Gil Tippy was the Clinical Director of the Rebecca School in Manhattan, is a Clinical Consultant to Oakwood Academy in Canada, and helped found Shrub Oak International School in Westchester County.
+Dr. Gil Tippy was the Clinical Director of the Rebecca School in Manhattan and is a Clinical Consultant to Oakwood Academy in Canada.
 His new project, Dirty Hands Developmental Alliance, is a farming project which is a reaction to the fact that there aren’t great DIR transition services available to people after their secondary education.
 It comes from the developmental perspective, which for Dr. Tippy is the DIR model.